Meet the beautiful creatures native to east tennessee

 The animals in our care require feeding, enrichment and medical care year-round.
 Your financial contributions allow us to provide the highest level of care available in captivity and to continue to use these animals to reconnect people with nature.

 Whether they are endangered and threatened species, or a species in need of management, the animals live in our Native Animal Exhibit or our Snake Tale Alley because they have been affected by humans in such a way that they can’t survive on their own in the wild.

 - They may have been kept illegally a pet.

 - They are part of a species survival plan: Reflection Riding is one of 42 facilities in the world that house the 8th most endangered mammal in the world—the Red Wolf.
-Learn more about our Red Wolves!
+Learn more about the Red Wolves right here in Chattanooga!

 Some of our animals are off-exhibit and you can only see them in the classroom.
 When you visit, if you do not see the animal you hoped to see, ask at the Visitor Center to find a member of the wildlife staff and we will try to satisfy your curiosity.

 what species do we have in our care at the nature center?

 Our collection changes as animals pass away and not all animals are on display, but generally we have the following species in our collection plan.

 - Red fox (Vulpes vulpes)

 - American kestrel (Falco sparverius)